efraimus/RequestMaster/README.md

-# Find people
+# Request master

 ## Description

-This app provides you an opportunity to create or take orders
+This app provides you an opportunity to create and comment requests

 ## Screenshots